 - Tucson Greek Festival - late September, this wonderful Greek festival features delicious homemade Greek food, music and dancing.

-- Tucson Gay Pride Week - featuring general gay and lesbian festivities and pride celebrations.
+- Tucson Gay Pride - held the third Saturday of the month at the Kino Sports Complex, featuring general gay and lesbian festivities and pride celebrations.

 - Desert Thunder Pro Rodeo - mid-October at the Tucson Rodeo Grounds, this day out includes competitive rodeo and roping contests, free pony rides for children and bronco busting.

 - Halloween Howl - late October, located at the old La Posta Quemada Ranch, this annual event features moonlight haunted hay rides, games and food.